LoicMadern/MARS/README.md

 Some scripts were developped in order to make handling easier the tool.
 When you'll execute for the first time a folder named projects will be created.
-It will be on computer at the same level as the tool itself.It will store the projects that you will analyze.
+It will be on your computer at the same level as the tool itself.It will store the projects that you will analyze.

 #1st step download your project
 - sudo sh download-repo.sh project_name url_repo

-project_name is the argument for creating a folder named project_name in projects folder.It will contain the repo that you to analyze
+project_name is the argument for creating a folder named project_name in projects folder.It will contain the repo that you want to analyze

 url_repo is the argument for the repository url on github that you want to analyze